michael-horansky/multipendulum/simulation/MANUAL.md

 This data can be loaded in any of the future runs of the program by calling the method load_resonance_analysis_data, which takes 1 argument:

-1. analyze_self (bool) [optional]: Whether the program should find resonant frequencies of the loaded data.
-True by default.
+1. analyze_self (bool) [optional, True by default]: Whether the program should find resonant frequencies of the loaded data.

 This method should be called **instead of _driving_frequency_analysis_**, and is a direct equivalent of it.
 The filenames which are loaded are specified by the value of _dataset_name_ of the _analyzer_.